‘Teen Mom OG’: Farrah Abraham’s Mother Believes She May Be Mentally Ill, Reports ‘In Touch’

 — Debra Danielsen (@ddanielsen) January 4, 2018

 Amber Portwood herself suffers from depression, anxiety, and borderline personality disorder.
 Maci Bookout has talked about her postpartum depression in the past, and Catelynn Lowell recently completed three separate stints in rehab after contemplating suicide.
-The Teen Mom OG stars have all be very open about their struggles.
+The Teen Mom OG stars have all been very open about their struggles.
 However, Farrah Abraham has never confirmed that she suffers from any sort of mental illness.

 Currently, Farrah Abraham and her mother Debra Danielson’s relationship is fractured.
 The mother and daughter are said to be estranged, and the Teen Mom OG star has made no secret of the fact that she strongly dislikes Debra’s new husband, Dr. David Merz.